Labour to protest planned removal of minimum wage from exclusive list - Nigeria Today

 Labour to protest planned removal of minimum wage from exclusive list

-Lagos – The organised labour on Saturday said it would mobilise workers across sectors of the Nigerian economy to protest moves to remove minimum wage from the exclusive to concurrent legislative list.
+Organised labour at the weekend said it would mobilise workers to protest moves to remove minimum wage from the exclusive to concurrent legislative list.

-Mr Joe Ajaero, the President, United Labour Congress (ULC) said at the pre-2017 May Day seminar organised by ULC, in Lagos.
+The President, United Labour Congress (ULC), Joe Ajaero, disclosed this at the pre-2017 May Day seminar organised by ULC, in Lagos.

-The concurrent list stipulates that powers are shared jointly by both the central and regional or state governments as stipulated in the Constitution, even though both governments can make law on matters that fall under the concurrent list, the central government is supreme.

-This means that in case there is a conflict of law made by both governments, the law will supercede that of the regional or state government.
+This means that in case there is a conflict of law made by both governments, the law will supersedes that of the regional or state government.

-Subject matter on concurrent list includes health, agriculture, education, road and housing among others.

 According to Ajaero, the move is ill-motivated to deny workers their right to live well which is what some of the governors have been advocating but we will mobilise against them.